ProntoNLP/pronto-nlp-sdk/README.md

 If you provide an out_dir, results will be written out to JSON files in that directory.
 If no out_dir is given, results will be returned for the user to further process.
+The analyzer functions also accept a 'keep_results' parameter (default: True), which will store the document analytics on the ProntoNLP Platform in User Documents.
-All results will be written or returned as they become available.
+(Reminder: all documents uploaded are completely secure and private to the user) All results will be written or returned as they become available.

 Currently, the SDK supports '.txt' inputs only.